 One server for all your mailboxes

-Fluxmail works with Gmail and Google Workspace through OAuth.
-It also connects to providers that support IMAP and SMTP, including mailboxes on custom domains.
+Fluxmail works with Gmail and Google Workspace, Outlook and Exchange through Microsoft Graph, and providers that support IMAP and SMTP, including mailboxes on custom domains.

 The tools stay the same regardless of which provider sits underneath.
 An agent can search across accounts, open a thread, and draft a reply without learning a different API for each mailbox.